godspeedsystems/gs-documentation/docs/introduction.md

 7. [**DSL**](#building-blocks-of-framework): As the default, events and workflows are composed using YAML-based DSL, which serves as the primary language for defining them.
 However, when necessary, workflows can also be scripted in JavaScript files.

 YAML-based **DSL (Domain-Specific Language)** is a concise and human-readable way to define and configure data and processes.
 It simplifies complex structures using indentation and key-value pairs, making it an efficient choice for expressing data, workflows, and configurations.

+To provide flexibility for developers, it's important to allow them to write workflows in languages other than just JavaScript and TypeScript, ensuring that their choices aren't limited.

 ## Situations and application scenarios